Prevention and Treatment

 - Nasal swabs may also be collected to detect MRSA colonization based on rapid molecular tests, which do not grow the bacteria but detect their presence and antibiotic resistance by identifying the gene responsible for the methicillin resistance.

-Currently, people with serious invasive MRSA infections, such as sepsis, are usually treated with vancomycin.
+Currently, people with serious, invasive MRSA infections are usually treated with vancomycin.
 This is an antibiotic that must be administered intravenously (IV), often for several weeks.
 In most cases, vancomycin will help to eliminate the MRSA infection, but it does not prevent/eradicate colonization.

-Infection control has become the primary focus of MRSA containment.
-National efforts are underway to raise awareness in the community about the existence of MRSA and to encourage preventive measures, such as covering wounds and better hygiene (such as routine cleaning of shared equipment, frequent hand washing and/or the use of alcohol-based hand gels).
+- Practice good hygiene such as frequent hand washing and/or the use of alcohol-based hand gels.
 For more on the proper way to wash your hands, visit this Centers for Disease Control and Prevention (CDC) web site.